sal-camacho/detection-and-response/analyzing-first-packet-with-wireshark.md

 ## Task 1.
 Explore data with Wireshark
-Opened a network packet capture file that contains data captured from a system that made web requests to a site. overview of the key property columns listed for each packet:
+Opened a network packet capture file that contains data captured from a system that made web requests to a site.

 <img width="1920" height="932" alt="47" src="https://github.com/user-attachments/assets/ce2fd91e-5ddd-4d7f-b21e-cebb5f372f00" />

+### An overview of the key property columns listed for each packet:
 - No. : The index number of the packet in this packet capture file
 - Time: The timestamp of the packet
 - Source: The source IP address